nngrz/github-ai-bot/README.md

 ✅ Seamless GitHub Integration – Works automatically when a PR is opened.

-✅ Java Code Analysis – Specialized for Java projects.
+✅ Java Code Analysis – Specialized for all programming language projects.

-✅ Cloud-Powered – Runs on Google Cloud with AI backend.

 ✅ Customizable AI Model – Uses DeepSeek or any other AI model for analysis.